TL;DR

 - The "Golden Handcuffs": These benefits are tied to your current job.
 If you switch jobs, are made redundant, or decide to go self-employed, you lose that protection instantly.
 A personal Income Protection policy belongs to you, regardless of who you work for.

-You must check your contract and understand precisely what you are entitled to.
+you should consider whether you may need to check your contract and understand precisely what you are entitled to.
 Assume nothing.
 Your employer's generosity has a time limit.

 How Much Cover is Enough?
 A Practical Guide to Calculating Your Needs